 - veggies– I used a mixture of broccoli and red pepper.
 You can use pretty much any veggie in this stir fry- bagged stir fry mix is a great shortcut!

 - maple ginger sauce– maple syrup, reduced sodium soy sauce, sesame oil, red pepper flakes and a bit of cornstarch to thicken.
 So simple!

-Wondering what to serve with this chicken with cashew nuts?
+Wondering what to serve with stir fry?

 - rice- see how to cook perfect, fluffy rice

 - brown rice- see how to cook perfect, fluffy brown rice

 - cauliflower rice- see how to make cauliflower rice

 - zucchini noodles- see how to cook zucchini noodles

 Want to switch your sauce up?
 Check out this post with 7 Stir Fry Sauce Recipes!